-At a special launch at Rossiters Quay in Christchurch, the very first GRP Club in a Box gig, the Seven Stars – named after the very first St Austell Brewery pub which opened its doors back in 1863 – was handed over to the CPGA Chairman Shane Sullivan by builders Rossiters Yachts Ltd, in the presence of many of the gig rowing fraternity and those who have supported the new program from the outset, including Plymouth Towbar and Trailers, Kernow Boats, MRD Gig Covers, Gigass Cushions and Sutton Oarmakers.
+At a special launch at Rossiters Quay in Christchurch, built by Rossiter Yachts Ltd the very first CPGA endorsed GRP Club in a Box gig, the Seven Stars – named after the first St Austell Brewery pub which opened its doors back in 1863 – was handed over to the CPGA Chairman Shane Sullivan by builders Rossiters Yachts Ltd.

-Commenting at the event, Shane said, “What a great day in Christchurch.
-We had club representatives from Poole, Swanage, London Cornish, Lyme Regis, Clevedon, Bridport, Langstone Cutters and Bristol to name just a few, all there to see the launch of this fantastic new initiative.
+At the event, CPGA Chairman Shane Sullivan said, “We’re thrilled to be able to renew our longstanding relationship with St Austell Brewery and to be taking the sport to the next level.
 It’s great to be able to get new clubs on the first rung of the gig rowing ladder and to see how strongly the CPGA, with the help of British Rowing and St Austell Brewery, are promoting our wonderful sport to wider audiences.”

 For more information about the Club in a Box initiative, please contact email@example.com.